Vooldz/Solid-principles/README.md

 # Solid-principles
-Here I will describe and summarizes all of the lessons I took in solid principles
+Here I will describe and summarizes all of the lessons I took in solid principles.
+Checkout the closed issues.